 References: CSU Executive Order No. 803 Immunization Requirements / California Assembly Bill 1107.

 Measles/Rubella & Hepatitis B clearance is obtained by presenting to Student Health Services 1) a medical immunization record showing dates of shots given, or 2) a record of blood tests showing immunity, or 3) receiving immunization(s). or 4) making a request for medical or personal religious exemption.
 Students may receive the immunizations from their health care provider, HMO, or Public Health Department at low, or no cost.
 Immunizations may also be obtained at Student Health Services with no charge for Measles and Rubella and at Student Health Services cost for each Hepatitis B injection (series of 3).
 Acceptable proof may be by records from high school, private health care providers, and local health departments.
-For more information call (562) 985-4771, or visit the website.
-Other useful vaccine information is available through the United States Centers for Disease Control National Immunization Program.

 The University reserves the right to select its students and deny admission to the University or any of its programs as the University, in its sole discretion, determines appropriate based on an applicant’s suitability and the best interests of the University.